 A star-studded voice cast…

-Alongside the recent trailer, some notable members of the voice cast and their episodes were revealed:
+Alongside the recent trailer, some notable members of the voice cast and their respective episodes were revealed.

 Brian Tee and Lucy Liu feature in ‘The Dual’, whilst Karen Fukuhara will voice the lead in ‘The Village Bride’.

-‘Tatooine Rhapsody’ will feature Joseph Gordon-Levitt and ‘The Ninth Jedi’ will star Niel Patrick Harris and Alison Brie.
+‘Tatooine Rhapsody’ will feature Joseph Gordon-Levitt, ‘The Ninth Jedi will include Simu Liu and ‘The Twins’ will star Niel Patrick Harris and Alison Brie.